suyashR007/location_tracker/README.md

   - **controllers/**: Contains the business logic of the application.
 Controllers manage the state and handle user interactions.
     - `global.dart`: Manages global state and user permissions.
     - `user_details.dart`: Handles user-specific data and todo lists.
+    - `map.dart`: Manages the logic for the map overview and geofencing.
   - **models/**: Defines the data structures used in the application.
     - `todo_model.dart`: Represents a todo item.
     - `user_model.dart`: Represents a user.
+    - `geofence.dart`: Represents a geofence model.
+    - `polygon.dart`: Represents a polygon used for geofencing.
   - **routers/**: Manages the routing of the application.
     - `bindings.dart`: Defines the dependencies for different screens.
     - `router.dart`: Contains the routes for navigation.
   - **screens/**: Contains the UI components of the application.
-    - `map_overview.dart`: Displays the map and user location.
+    - `map_overview.dart`: Displays the map and allows users to create geofences.
     - `user_details.dart`: Shows user details and their todo list.
   - **services/**: Contains services for handling external functionalities.
     - `my_locator.dart`: Manages location services.
     - `my_permission.dart`: Handles permission requests.
+  - **repositories/**: Contains classes for data persistence and retrieval.
+    - `my_prefs.dart`: Manages shared preferences for storing user data.
   - **widgets/**: Contains reusable UI components.
     - `button/primary.dart`: Defines a primary button widget.
     - `card/todo_card.dart`: Displays a todo item.
-    - `card/user_overview.dart`: Displays user information.
+    - `card/user_location.dart`: Displays user location information.

 - **android/**: Contains Android-specific configurations and files.
 - **ios/**: Contains iOS-specific configurations and files.